5 Flat Fee MLS Companies in Nevada

 Option 1: Flat fee real estate agent

-A flat-fee real estate agent offers limited services for a fixed rate instead of charging a percentage of your home’s sale price.
+A flat fee real estate agent offers limited services for a fixed rate instead of charging a percentage of your home’s sale price.
 Fees typically range from $3,000 to $5,000, with additional costs for extra services.
 This option provides some professional support while still allowing sellers to save on commission.

 Option 2: Discount brokers

-Option 3: Full-service real estate agent
+Option 3: Traditional real estate agent

 Each of these alternatives offers a different balance between cost savings and professional support, allowing you to choose the best approach for your home sale.